astronomer/docs/software/cli-reference.md

 ---
-sidebar_label: 'CLI Reference Guide'
+sidebar_label: "CLI Reference Guide"
-title: 'Astronomer CLI Reference Guide'
+title: "Astronomer CLI Reference Guide"
 id: cli-reference
 description: A list of every command and setting in the Astronomer CLI.
 ---